-First of all, if you wondering what GICs are or the Guaranteed Investment Certificates, not to worry I’ve got you covered in this article.
+First of all, if you wondering what GIC or the Guaranteed Investment Certificate is, don’t worry I’ve got you covered in this article.

 In this article, I’ll try to cover as detailed possible about GICs, to help you understand the topic and then dive into the latest GIC rates from some of the top Canadian Financial Institutions.
 Alright then, let’s begin with “what is a GIC?”

 GICs or Guaranteed Investment Certificates are deposit investments that are sold by Banks all over Canada.
 Trust Companies also take part in this sale.